Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 - Your goal is to add some styles to the components you have created.

 Look at App.css.
 This file has the has CSS styles that are imported into App.js on line 4 of that file.
+You can use the example component at the [bottom of this page](#sample-component).

 **Note!** Importing CSS in this way works with Create React App starter projects because it is part of the build system.